6 Pillars Of Resilience Model

 What are The 6 Pillars Of Resilience?

-The 6 Pillars of Resilience represent the key evidence-based qualities of creating powerful resilience.
-If you gathered the key research into stress management & coping, & asked thousands of people what they do to be more resilient, you’d come up with a similar model, because that’s what we’ve done.
+Our 6 Pillars of Resilience model represents the key evidence-based qualities for creating powerful resilience.
+If you gathered the key research into stress management & coping asking thousands of people what helps them be resilient, you’d arrive at a similar model, because that’s what we’ve done.

-The 6 Pillars is the backbone of our world-class resilience programmes which embody behaviour-change concepts & techniques including Neuro-Linguistic-Programming (NLP), EQ (Emotional Intelligence) & Positive Psychology frameworks.
+The 6 Pillars of Resilience is the backbone of our world-class resilience programmes which embody behaviour-change concepts & techniques including Neuro-Linguistic-Programming (NLP), EQ (Emotional Intelligence) & Positive Psychology frameworks.

 1. Satisfaction with Lifestyle